eper-io/tig/readme.md

 - A wrapper can customize authorization and security.
 - If you need to scale reading back the same data, we suggest to use a Kubernetes ingress of 2-5 nodes.
 - Scaling large scale frequent updates can be solved with an iSCSI Linux cluster making it a distributed machine.
+- A simple sha256 on a file or a directory tar can identify an entire version without external API calls to git.

 ## Examples